Leamsi9/laravel-rapid/README.md

 ## Laravel Rapid: A Minimum Viable Website in under 5 minutes with a single command.

 The biggest barrier to building a personal website and starting blogging is the initial friction.
 It takes a while to learn your way around, configure, set up and style a CMS, Jamstack platform or your own website and database.
-It's often enough for other priorities to win.
-I created Laravel Rapid to remove this friction.
+This can mean other priorities win and the journey is interrupted.
+Laravel Rapid removes this friction.

 With Laravel Rapid you could start a timer and, in under 5 minutes from absolute zero, have a personalised website, dockerised with a fully migrated database and a permissioned micro CMS, good enough for you to go live and start comfortably blogging.
 Being a Laravel scaffold, your Rapid website will be infinitely expandable into a full fledged site, a web application or SAAS in a familiar way.
 Whatever journey you have in mind, Laravel Rapid could be its first fully deployable increment, that elusive first step.